Approving Corporations for our Funds

 We evaluate companies in two dimensions – its business model and the strength of each company’s stakeholder relations – how the company treats its employees and its customers, or how it addresses its environmental impact.
 A company that is fundamentally aligned with our standards will have a lower stakeholder relations threshold to cross than one that is partially misaligned.

-Ultimately, our investment committee, chaired by Amy Domini, is responsible for determining which companies are eligible for our funds.
+Ultimately, our ESG Review Committee is responsible for determining which companies are eligible for our funds.
 Our framework helps us to identify the risks and opportunities for each industry as well as how they are being managed.
 It helps us to keep in mind the unique benefits and risks of the industry and to evaluate its performance in that proper context.
 A bank, for example, may provide important benefits to society, but may have a poor track record of lending to the poor.
 Our investment committee will want to know whether this is a pattern of behavior or a single instance.
 How severe is the impact?
 How does the bank’s performance on lending compare to its peers?
 Does this problem warrant exclusion from our Funds, or should we keep an eye on the issue and contact the company?

-Once we have determined which companies are eligible and which are ineligible, we provide these lists to Wellington Management (submanager for our stock funds) and Seix Investment Advisors (submanger for our bond fund), who utilize their financial expertise to manage the funds.
-Wellington and Seix are not permitted to invest in any company that has not been approved by Domini.
+Once we have determined which companies are eligible and which are ineligible, we provide these lists to Wellington Management, submanager for our funds, who utilizes their financial expertise to manage the funds.
+Wellington is not permitted to invest in any company that has not been approved by Domini.

 Companies are reviewed on a regular basis in order to allow us to evaluate long-term patterns of behavior, new business lines and emerging issues.
 Current holdings are reviewed on a continuous basis.